hemant4494/AI/Home.md

 ### Upcoming Events
 ### Recent Events

 * Talk by Dave Touretzky, Christina Gardner-McCune, Fed Martin, and Deborah Seehorn, "You Know AI Has Arrived When We're Teaching It in Elementary School".
-AAAI/EAAI Outstanding Educator of the Year invited talk, February 26, 2022.
+AAAI/EAAI Outstanding Educator of the Year Award invited talk, February 26, 2022.

 * [EAAI-22](https://pages.mtu.edu/~lebrown/eaai/) special track on Demos, Software Tools, and Activities for Teaching AI in K-12.
 February 26-27, 2022.
 Virtual conference.